 But both consensus and ranked choice ballots let us decide some closely related options at the same time.
-And both reward blending compatible ideas. pages 9, 31 They are less divisive than yes-or-no voting.
-"14, 46, 56 So more members want to help carry out the decision.
+Both reward blending compatible ideas, pages 9, 31 and polarize us less than yes-or-no voting. " 14, 46, 56 So more members want to help carry out the decision soon and make it work; fewer try to slow it down.